Nithya-15/SQL-projects/Case-Study-1 /Dannys Diner.md

 | B           | 40  |

 ---
-**Query #9**

--- 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
+**Query #9 If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?**

     With table_2 as
     (With table_1 as